pjmapalo/BOOTCAMP-PROJECT/README.md

 Our company does not have a clear way to see which service agreements make money and which ones create financial risk.
 This lack of visibility makes it harder for teams to make informed decisions about pricing, renewals, and where to focus resources.

 ## PROBLEM STATEMENT
-Which Region has service agreements that are profitable, which are losing money, and where should we take action.
-Which agreements are about to expire and mostly which require customer focus.
+ Provide a regional profitability view of service agreements to determine where our company is winning, where is it losing money, and what actions are needed.
+Additionally, identify agreements that are nearing expiration and create a prioritized list of those requiring proactive customer focus

 ## BUSINESS OVERVIEW